-If you apply for a new checking account and your application is denied, chances are there’s a negative report of your banking history on your consumer disclosure report by ChexSystems.
+If you apply for a new checking account and your application is denied, chances are it’s because there’s a negative report of your banking history by ChexSystems.

-ChexSystems is a specialty consumer reporting agency, or CRA, operating under the Fair Credit Reporting Act.
-It is similar to a credit bureau, but instead of tracking your ability to pay bills on time, it compiles information provided by banks and credit unions about your deposit and debit history — generally only if it’s blemished.
+ChexSystems is a specialty consumer reporting agency operating under the Fair Credit Reporting Act.
+It is similar to a credit bureau, but it tracks consumers’ deposit and debit history, rather than their ability to pay bills on time.
+Generally, ChexSystems reports on blemishes in banking history, such as overdrafts and unpaid fees.

 “A history of overdrawn accounts will be reflected on your ChexSystems report and could stand in the way of getting a new checking account much the way a history of loan defaults would make prospective lenders unwilling to extend credit,” says Greg McBride, CFA, Bankrate chief financial analyst.